angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 You can see that effects can go far beyond reacting to actions.
 Since effects basically are nothing more than observables that map to actions, we can use *every* observable as the source for our effects.
 However, please be careful not to mix up things and do not overuse this pattern!
 The majority of your effects should still follow the usual pattern described at the very top.

 In some cases this one will come in handy, though.
-Have you experienced some other cases than described here? **Please write us an e-mail or ping us on [Twitter](https://twitter.com/angular_schule) – we're happy to discuss them!**
+Have you experienced some cases other than the ones described here? **Please write us an e-mail or ping us on [Twitter](https://twitter.com/angular_schule) – we're happy to discuss them!**